Are You Stuck in this Cycle?

 Frequently Asked Questions

-What if I am already working with a dietitian/other professionals, will I get anything out of this class?
+What if I am already working with a dietitian/other professionals, will I get anything out of this group?

 Absolutely!
 Everyone has their own teaching and learning style.
 While the overall messaging may be the same, the way I present it may be the “ah-hah” you need.
 Sometimes watching someone else get coached, or ask a question you didn’t know you had, can be illuminating!
 Most people can pick out the same issues and achievements in others better than in themselves.
 Plus, this class will keep you on-task between your sessions with providers so you are constantly making progress on your relationship to food.
 This group does not replace individual sessions, or higher levels of treatment, but is an add-on for additional support, or maintenance after completing treatment.